 Secrets revealed for the first time about the “Milky Way”

 The Gaia Space Telescope has presented its new data on nearly two billion stars in the Milky Way on Monday, with incredible precision that makes it possible to map a galaxy teeming with life.
-“It is a wonderful day for astronomy, and opens the door to new discoveries about the universe and our galaxy,” said ESA Director General Joseph Asbacher, while presenting the results of the Gaia telescope, one of the agency’s most important missions launched in 2013.
+“It is a wonderful day for astronomy, and opens the door to new discoveries regarding the universe and our galaxy,” said ESA Director General Joseph Asbacher, while presenting the results of the Gaia telescope, one of the agency’s most important missions launched in 2013.

 This is the third data-collection mission of the space observatory, which is stationed 1.5 million kilometers from the Earth versus the Sun, and aims to map our galaxy in all its dimensions, and thus understand its origin, structure and dynamics.